hettiger/clg/README.md

 | `-m, --message` | Entry text.
 If omitted, enter it interactively. |

 The flags can be supplied together, which makes the command non-interactive.
+`clg new` records the current Git branch in the entry, so it must be run from a Git working tree.
 The generated filename contains the type and a UUIDv7, for example `fixed-0199321f-7b2c-7c4f-bd12-4c5f8f7c2a10.yml`.
 When groups are configured, the group key is prefixed to the filename, for example `back-fixed-0199321f-7b2c-7c4f-bd12-4c5f8f7c2a10.yml`.

 ### `clg show`